 - Pre-authorization for company lunches, so anyone can place an order and/or pick it up for the team

-- Bills sent via mail, such as electric, internet, business insurance, etc.
+- Bills sent via mail, such as electric, internet, or business insurance

 Chargebacks happen when your business charges a credit card and the cardholder tells their issuing bank that the charge was not authorized and should therefore be refunded.

 It’s in every business’s best interest to avoid chargebacks.
-They cost an average of $450 per incident, for starters.
-And if you get too many, your business accounts and financial reputation could be at stake.
-You could get the boot from your merchant account and hurt your chance at future loan approvals.
+They cost an average of $240 for every $100 in chargebacks, for starters.
+If you get too many, your business accounts and financial reputation could be at stake.
+You could get removed from your merchant account and hurt your chance at future loan approvals.

 When you use a credit card authorization form, just like in the case of fraud for CNP transactions, it helps validate the legitimacy of the charge.
-In other words, you’re more likely to win the case and keep the money—though unfortunately there’s no way to get your time back.
+This means that you’re more likely to win the case and keep the money—unfortunately, however, there’s no way to get your time back.
 A credit card authorization form may also deter customers from pursuing chargebacks in the first place.